-A Chronological Approach to History means that whatever way you decide to teach history, you will start at the beginning and move to the present day.
-Chronos means Time in Greek, so when we think of Chronology, we think of time-lines, sequence, order, beginning, moving from B.C. to A.D.
+This means that whatever way you decide to teach history, you will start at the beginning and move to the present day.
+'Chronos' means Time in Greek, so when we think of chronology, we think of time-lines, sequence, order, beginning, moving from B.C. to A.D.

-The easiest way to work in a chronological approach to history is for ALL the children to study the same time period at the same time, but at different levels-focussing on the same events and characters (mostly), but studying them in varying degrees of depth.
-This is what we have done in our homeschooling family for many years.
+The easiest way to teach world history in a chronological approach is for ALL the children to study the same time period at the same time, but at different levels-focussing on the same events and characters (mostly), but studying them in varying degrees of depth.

 The other favourite of ours is the The Timechart History of the World which folds out to be an amazing time-line.
 So much details and so visual.
 Something which comes out again and again!